 The pandemic has certainly exposed many weak spots in business, government, and other types of organizations.
-But this has provided many opportunities to adapt and to even make some money during these times.
+But this has provided many opportunities to adapt and to even make some money by learning to trade gold during these times.

 The word “innovation” has been defined as new ideas, methods, or devices, basically, the introduction of something new to the world.
 And it’s no surprise that for those companies who have continued to innovate this past year, they are still around.

 At the beginning of the year, we didn’t know how we’d adapt.
 How could employees work from home?
 It turns out that the technology was right here in front of us.
 Not only can small- to large-sized businesses allow their employees to work from home, it may just become permanent reality, and even allow these companies to save big on property leasing, while investing funds in technology instead.

 Another aspect where technology has played a main role in whether a business has survived the past year has been in the online consumer marketplace.
 Since the orders were to stay at home, the smart business moved online.
 Everything from meals and groceries, to clothing, and even cloud-based services has been offered.

 And for those who kept their storefronts, curbside pickup service and delivery was provided through online apps.

 Even AI or Artificial Intelligence has been utilized during these times.
 For example, the AI can search through incoming messages and direct them to the proper agent, or simply provided an automated response such as “thank you!”